soi-20/brains/_posts/1930-01-01-avoid-competition.md

 - Find a way to get in.

-Instead, in order to maximize the odds of creating your own game, you should just totally ignore “the market things...the trend...the user”.
+Instead, to maximize the odds of creating your own game, you should just totally ignore “the market things...the trend...the user”.
 Numbers are about the past if you wanna create new things, you need to focus on what’s the one that can’t be copied and people don’t know they need it yet.
-If you thinking about the market-size, the market you are thinking about to get in is full of competitors.
+If you thinking about the market size, the market you are thinking about to get in is full of competitors.

 So you should think about: